Titus Vestricius Spurinna: Life

 "The origins of Vestricius Spurinna is nowhere documented," writes Ronald Syme, then a few lines later states he was "presumably a Transpadane".
-Syme also notes that Spurinna's gentilicium and cognomen both are Etruscan, then states the gentilicium, Vestricius, appears only one other time in the entire Italian peninsula, an inscription at Florentia.
+Syme also notes that Spurinna's gentilicium and cognomen both are Etruscan, then states the gentilicium, Vestricius, appears only one other time in the entire Italian peninsula, in an inscription at Florentia.

 Spurinna first appears in history during the Year of the Four Emperors, when Appius Annius Gallus, one of Otho's generals, put him in command of a detachment of some 3,000 men, to garrison Placentia, while Gallus occupied Verona.
 Spurinna commanded an unruly force, far too eager to engage their counterparts on the Vitellian side.
 When he tried to keep this force inside the city, the troops threatened to mutiny; as a wily move, Spurinna agreed to their demands.
 The next day the soldiers marched forth; when nightfall came, they were surprised to find they must construct a camp.
 According to standard Roman practice, this would include digging a trench and erecting a wall around the encampment.
 When the soldiers started having second thoughts, their officers seized the opportunity to praise "Spurinna's foresight in selecting Placentia as a strongpoint."
 The men acquiesced and marched back to Placentia where they enthusiastically set to work on improving the city's fortifications.